 The second place in the horizontal flight list we have to the red-breasted merganser (Mergus serrator), it is a bird that lives in North America, Asia, and Europe.
 This bird likes temperate climates to reproduce, but the rest of the year lives in colder areas, such as Iceland and Alaska.
 It can reach between 140 and 160 kilometers per hour during your flight.

-All the birds of which we have spoken stand out for their speed in the air, but you have asked yourself what is the fastest running bird and cannot fly?
+All the birds of which we have spoken stand out for their speed in the air, but you have asked yourself what is the fastest bird on foot?
 We present it to you below: